picmac/treazrisland/docs/ops/ci-cd.md

 ## 3. Know the deployment assets

 - `infra/docker-compose.prod.yml` defines the production stack: Postgres, MinIO, backend, frontend, and the full observability suite (Prometheus, Alertmanager, Grafana, node-exporter, cAdvisor, postgres-exporter).
-It references the env files and secrets prepared above.
+It references the unified env file and secrets prepared above.
 - `scripts/deploy/deploy-local.sh` executes the deployment end-to-end: fetches `origin/main`, rebuilds Docker images with `--pull`, applies the compose stack, runs Prisma migrations, and optionally seeds platform data when `TREAZ_RUN_PLATFORM_SEED=true`.
 The script maintains a manifest of health probes for the external services (`postgres`, `minio`, `backend`, `frontend`) and executes them with configurable retries/backoff.
 Use `TREAZ_HEALTH_MAX_ATTEMPTS` and `TREAZ_HEALTH_BACKOFF_SECONDS` to adjust the retry window when running on slower hardware.
 - `scripts/ci/run-tests.sh` mirrors the CI workflow locally (`npm ci`, `npm run lint`, `npm test -- --run`, `npm run build` for both backend and frontend).
 - `.github/workflows/ci.yml` ties everything together: the `lint-test-build` matrix runs on GitHub-hosted runners for every push/PR targeting `main` or `develop`; the `deploy` job triggers only for pushes to `main` after the matrix succeeds.